turandott/turandott/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on diplom project
+- 🌱 I’m currently learning Ruby on Rails, JavaScript, React
+- 👯 I’m looking to collaborate on to write a visual novel

 <!--
 **turandott/turandott** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning react
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...